MollyXuemn/MollyXuemn/README.md

 - 👋 Hi, I’m @MollyXuemn

-- 👀 I’m crazy about Development especially Web, as well as apply Artificial Intelligence and a bit cyber security for these cute websites !!!
+- 👀 I’m crazy about Development especially Web, as well as apply cyber security for these cute websites !!!

-- 🌱 I’m currently learning Fullstack development cyber security and deep learning
+- 🌱 I’m currently working fullstack development Java Spring Security and React Typescript

 - 💞️ I’m looking to collaborate on Web Applications